pbakota/csharp-microservices-grpc/README.md

 The demo implements RPC communication between microservices.

-If you compare this architecture with the architecture that uses Event driven desing, you will find they are very simmilar.
+If you compare this architecture with the architecture that uses Event-driven design, you will find they are very similar.
 For RPC implementation I used gRPC with Protobuffer. https://protobuf.dev/

 Except for the communication, other parts are almost exactly the same.
-I also implemented a simple API gw again with Ocelot. https://github.com/ThreeMammals/Ocelot.
-Again just to demonstrate how easy is to have an API gw in front of your microservices.
+I also implemented a simple API GW again with Ocelot. https://github.com/ThreeMammals/Ocelot.
+Again just to demonstrate how easy is to have an API GW in front of your microservices.

 # Implementation

-The whole demo project implemented in .NET 6. with EntityFramework Core, Google Protobuf, and Grpc ASP.NET Core.
+The whole demo project was implemented in .NET 6. with EntityFramework Core, Google Protobuf, and Grpc ASP.NET Core.
 Each microservice has its own project folder.
-There is shared project called 'Common, which is shared between all microservices and it contains the common structures.
+There is a shared project called 'Common, which is shared between all microservices and contains the common structures.
 There is another important folder and that is 'Proto', this folder contains all the required *.proto files, used for Protobuffer and Grpc tool to generate stubs.

 The serives are: